Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 4: Clicking the confirm deletion button should delete the recipe, remove it from the home page and refresh the 'my recipes' page to show that the recipe is no longer on the list

 ### Tasks:
-- [x] Add a DeleteRecipe view to views.py with logic
+- &check; Add a DeleteRecipe view to views.py with logic
-- [x] Add the DeleteRecipe view path to urls.py
+- &check; Add the DeleteRecipe view path to urls.py
-- [x] Add the delete_recipe link url to the my_recipes template
+- &check; Add the delete_recipe link url to the my_recipes template
-- [x] Test functionality
+- &check; Test functionality

 3. As a **user** I can **view a list of the recipes I have posted** so that **I can easily review them and edit them if necessary**